medvedevgroup/kmer-stats-repeat_Reproduce/README.md

 ## Datasets

 Four genomic datasets used in our paper are in the `./sequence_data/` directory.
+Their detailed information is shown below.

 | Dataset Name               | Chromosome | Starting Position | Complexity Level |
 |----------------------------|------------|-------------------|------------------|